evilsocket/opensnitch/wiki/Configurations.md

  This option was added when OpenSnitch used to miss a lot of connections (couldn't find pid/process in /proc).
 As of v1.4.0rc2 version, it's safe to set it  to false, and just let it drop those "unknown" connections.
 It's up to you.
 Most of the connections intercepted by this option are those in a bad state or similar.

- There're some scenarios where this option is useful/needed though, for example when connecting to VPNs or mount NFS shares.
+ There're some scenarios where this option is useful/needed though, for example when connecting to VPNs, mount NFS shares or intercepting forwarded connections from containers.

-As the connections are originated from kernel-space, you need to enable this option in order to allow the outgoing connection.
+Also as some connections are originated from kernel-space, you need to enable this option in order to allow the outgoing connection.

 ***